Looked After Reviews

-Invitations to reviews will be sent by the social worker following consultation with the IRO, and the social worker will decide who should be invited in consultation with the child and the IRO.
-Invitations to reviews and consultation documents should be sent out to all those participating in the review at least 10 working days before the meeting.
+Invitations to reviews will be sent by the social worker following consultation with the IRO and the child, and these should be sent out to all those participating in the review at least 10 working days before the meeting.

 The following people should normally be invited:

 - The child.
 There is a presumption that the child will attend the review.
 A child's disability must not be a bar to the child's attendance;

 - The parents and those with Parental Responsibility, carers and any significant people or specialists involved in the child's case (except as set out below);